Bula, Talofa, Halo, Mālō e lelei, Kia Orana, Mauri!

 The PacMOSSI project is a regional partnership between Pacific Island countries and 12 international institutions working to combat mosquito-borne diseases throughout the Pacific.
 It comprises a series of initiatives jointly coordinated by James Cook University, the World Health Organization, and the Pacific Community, with funding from the Australian and French governments.

-With support from the Australian Government Department of Foreign Affairs and Trade (DFAT) and the Agence Francaise de Developpement (AFD), we are working on a collaborative project to increase capacity to combat mosquito-borne diseases in Pacific Island Countries and areas.
+With support from the Australian Government Department of Foreign Affairs and Trade (DFAT), the Agence Francaise de Developpement (AFD) and the European Union (EU), we are working on a collaborative project to increase capacity to combat mosquito-borne diseases in Pacific Island Countries and areas.

 - Our joint initiatives aim to mitigate mosquito-borne diseases threats across PICs through improved vector surveillance and control.

 - Our team consists of credible and well-respected individuals and organisations backed by a consortium of partners with expertise in mosquito-borne disease control.

 - We focus on preventing current and emerging arboviral and parasitic diseases transmitted by mosquitoes in PICs such as dengue, chikungunya, Zika virus disease & malaria.